Did school equip you with everything you ever needed to know, or did it leave some gaps?

 There are a lot of other reasons why personal development is important, and a lot of reasons why they don’t teach it in school.
 What it comes down to is that your personal potential hinges on the challenges you rise above.

-Entrepreneurship has to be experienced.
-In other words, you have to deliberately look for opportunities to hone the businessperson within you.
-You have to start, build, buy, and sell businesses.
-You have to seek out training programs and engage in them.
-You have to become focused on assets over income and develop a long-term mindset.
+Entrepreneurship must be experienced.
+In other words, you must deliberately look for opportunities to hone the businessperson within you.
+You must start, build, buy, and sell businesses.
+You must seek out training programs and engage in them.
+You must become focused on assets over income and develop a long-term mindset.

 Why do I think entrepreneurship is so valuable?
 Because it requires application.
-You have to go out into the world, build real relationships, spend real money, and make real negotiations.
+You must go out into the world, build real relationships, spend real money, and make real negotiations.
 It necessitates action, and not just knowledge and theory.

-Personal development and entrepreneurship actually go together like bread and butter.
+Personal development and entrepreneurship go together like bread and butter.
 Personal development supports your ability to become a better businessperson.
-Entrepreneurship supports your personal growth, because it puts you in a situation where you have to practice what you study.
+Entrepreneurship supports your personal growth, because it puts you in a situation where you must practice what you study.

 In other words, there is a meaningful convergence between the two subjects.

 In today’s world, there is very little security in employment.
-Jobs aren’t evil, of course, but if you want to do more with your life, you have to choose yourself.
-If you want to do more than “just get by” or move beyond the status quo, it has to be a conscious choice on your part.
+Jobs aren’t evil, of course, but if you want to do more with your life, you must choose yourself.
+If you want to do more than “just get by” or move beyond the status quo, it must be a conscious choice on your part.

 I know that I would have benefited from a greater understanding in personal development and entrepreneurship earlier in life.
-However, I am grateful that the teachers, the tools and the circumstances showed up at the right time in my life.
+However, I am grateful that the teachers, the tools and the circumstances showed up at the right time.
 I am grateful that I am still in a personal development program, and that I continue to strive to be better than I am.

 What do you think?
 What is the education system lacking?
 What do you think is good about it?
 Let us know in the comments section below!